remiteeple/your-first-minute-on-a-server/README.md

 > Why use this when there's "X"?

 You have freewill, I just provide the guide.
 If there is a better, more up to date, or more concise guide then feel free to link it for other users benefit.
+I created this guide to help collate my information and learn a little more about various security procedures.

 > Who are you?

 I'm [Remi Teeple](https://remi.works), a game and software developer from Ottawa Ontario Canada.
-I like servers and security too :^)
+I like servers and security too.

 > Why the name "Your First Minute On A Server"?